* Honey B Music

 Even though my dad was not really a musician, he enjoyed playing guitar and singing and had the wisdom and insight to bring all kinds of instruments into our home once we started showing interest.
 Thanks dad.

 I was also deeply influenced by my numerous trips to New York City to visit my mom, who moved there when I was really young.
 Unlike Vancouverites, New Yorkers sung at full volume while walking down the street; they set their drum kits up on the sidewalk; they played their horns out their apartment windows; they got down in the subways.
 And the visual arts were equally inspiring -- everywhere I went I saw it; stencils on the sidewalk, graff-art on buildings; poems in doorways, hand drawn images on people's clothes.
-I mean, street-level creativity was simply a part of everyday life there.
-It blew my mind!
+I mean, street-level creativity was simply a part of everyday life there.It inspired me deeply.

-After leaving Bolero Lava, I took a long break from making music with others and found myself back where I had been happiest all along--at home--blissfully recording my own songs.
+After leaving Bolero Lava, I took a long break from making music with others and found myself back where I had been happiest all along - at home - blissfully recording my own songs.
 I absolutely love writing, playing a range of instruments, and developing layers and layers of vocal harmonies.
 I now have about 50 songs recorded on an old-school 4-track which Jim Byrnes gave me along with a fender strat, an amp, a mic, a mic stand...What an incredibly gifted musician and supportive friend.

 Play WEFUNK Show 394